AstroMined/quiz-app/repo_summary.md

 ACCESS_TOKEN_EXPIRE_MINUTES = 30

 def create_access_token(data: dict, expires_delta: Optional[timedelta] = None):
+    """
+    Create a new access token.

+    Args:
+        data (dict): The data to be encoded in the access token. expires_delta (Optional[timedelta]): The optional expiration time for the token.

+    Returns:
+        str: The generated access token.
+    """
     to_encode = data.copy()
     if expires_delta:
         expire = datetime.utcnow() + expires_delta